Kevin M. Shelley

 vCard:

-Mr. Shelley has been designated a New York Metro Super Lawyer for 2013-2016.
+Mr. Shelley has been designated a New York Metro Super Lawyer® every year since 2013.
 Super Lawyers is a rating service of lawyers from diverse practice areas who have attained a high degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nomination and peer evaluations.
+Mr. Shelley has also been recognized for his franchise expertise in The Best Lawyers in America®, another national peer-review recognition platform.

 A graduate of the Villanova University School of Law (where he served as an editor of the Villanova Law Review), Mr. Shelley also holds two undergraduate degrees from the University of Notre Dame.
-He has been engaged in private practice since 1992, and has been with Kaufmann Gildin since 1996.
+He has been engaged in private practice since 1992 and has been with Kaufmann Gildin since 1996.

 Areas of Practice